astronomer/astro-docs/cloud/stable/06_resources/01_release-notes.md

 - Enforce that all users migrate to Astronomer Certified 1.10.14 before upgrading to 2.0
 - Support Airflow's ["upgrade check"](https://airflow.apache.org/docs/apache-airflow/stable/upgrade-check.html) in the Astronomer CLI (`$ astro dev upgrade-check`)

+To get started, read [Upgrade to Apache Airflow 2.0 on Astronomer](https://www.astronomer.io/docs/cloud/stable/customize-airflow/upgrade-to-airflow-2).
 The migration path to Airflow 2.0 on Astronomer follows all recommendations published by the Apache Airflow project.
-We expect to publish an official "Upgrade to Airflow 2.0 on Astronomer" guide as soon as Airflow 2.0 is generally available.

 #### Bug Fixes & Improvements